top of page

 to chose life,

-and to go in.
+and to Go In.

 Because ultimately all the answers are right there.